mycloud422/quoridor_ai/README.md

 # Heads UP!

-This is a reskin of the previous author's project with some additional tweaks!
+This is a reskin of the Kyutae Lee's project with some additional tweaks!

 # Quoridor AI based on Monte Carlo Tree Search